AaltoSciComp/scicomp-docs/training/scip/kickstart-2023.rst

     Here, we give a understandable metaphor with preparing large meals.  `Slides <https://docs.google.com/presentation/d/e/2PACX-1vQLTzWkRy7Du3jjPJ6Y9BqKczU_JcSTEL6XsndrNJ7ylzi4RWeEy8lhfWZQu_lpwbAKroh51qqLoPFG/pub>`__

+  * **13:00--13:25: How big is my calculation?
+Measuring your needs.** *Simo Tuomisto and Thomas Pfau*

+    People often wonder how many resources their job needs, either on their own computer or on the cluster.
+When should you move to a cluster?
+How many resources to request?
+We'll go over how we think about these problems.

-  * **13:00--13:25: Behind the scenes: the humans of scientific computing** *Richard Darst and ???*
+  * **13:25--13:50: Behind the scenes: the humans of scientific computing** *Richard Darst and ???*

-    Who are we that provide these services.
+    Who are we that provide these services?
 What makes it such a fascinating career?
 Learn about what goes on behind the scenes and how you could join us.

-  * **13:25--13:50: How you actually install software on the cluster: an example case (Conda and Python)** *Simo Tuomisto and ???*

-    Software installation is one of the questions we most often get.
-    Usually, on clusters, this happens via *environments*, which allows you to install specific software per-project.
-We'll give a demonstration of how these work in Python.
-Materials for demo:
-    :doc:`/triton/apps/python-conda`

-  - **14:00--14:50: Secure Shell (ssh) tips and tricks** *Thomas Pfau and Enrico Glerean*

-    Remembering server address...
-Another login?
-Another password prompt?
-    Again?
-Wouldn't it be nice to just have a key instead of a keycode that you need to type in?
-Here, we will show you how to set up your computer to easily connect to the server(s) you need.
-And we will explain the process from keys to config.
-While useful, this part is skippable if you are able to connect to Triton (next section).
-    Materials: :doc:`/scicomp/ssh`
+  * **14:00--14:25: Files and directories: just how is data organized?** *Richard Darst and Teemu Ruokolainen*

+    Navigating many files stored on large computers has tripped many people in the past - we will go over the Zen of Data Storage.
+Large-scale data analysis can't be done without organized files and knowing how stuff is stored, so let's start with the basics.

+  - **14:25--14:50: What can you do with a computational cluster?**

+    Several real examples of how people use the cluster (what you can do at the end of the course): 1) Large-scale computing with array jobs, 2) Large-scale parallel computing

-  - **15:00--15:45: Connecting to a HPC cluster** *Thomas Pfau and Simo Tuomisto*
+  * **15:00--15:45: Connecting to a HPC cluster** *Thomas Pfau and Simo Tuomisto*

     - Required if you are attending the Triton/HPC tutorials the